JahidHasanCO/Forever.-The-Quotes-App/README.md

 # Quotes-App
-A Quotes Application built to Demonstrate the use of Jetpack Compose for building declarative UI in Android. *Made with love ❤️ by [Jahid Hasan](https://github.com/jahidhasanco)*
+A Quotes Application built to Read great people quotes easily. *Made with love ❤️ by [Jahid Hasan](https://github.com/jahidhasanco)*

 ## Built With 🛠